dwyl/one-tap-in-1.18/README.md

 mix archive.install hex phx_new 1.8.0-rc.3 --force
 ```

-We want to add thee Google One tap login into the authentication funnel.
+We want to add the Google One tap login into the authentication funnel.

 ## Code generator: